divinwix/BizGenie/README.md

 ---

-**Ready to bootstrap your next idea?** Start with the [Indie Hacker Prompt](./indie-hacker-prompt.md) and let's get you to first revenue! 🚀
+**Ready to bootstrap your next idea?** Start with the [Scratch-Your-Own-Itch Prompt](./scratch-your-own-itch-prompt.md) and let's get you to first revenue! 🚀